Myaska/PowerSupplyGUI/README.md

     that you need for your experiment.

         def data_collect() saves the data in a сsv file and sends it to amazon S3 bucket every 30 min.
-    This "put object" operation will trigger Lambda that will create the plots and send them to my email.
+    This "put object" operation will trigger Lambda that will create the plots and send them to email.